e4c5/bacon/README.md

 # Kevin Bacon Graph Load (PostgreSQL + Apache AGE)

 This project loads the CSV data for the Six Degrees of Kevin Bacon dataset into PostgreSQL, then builds an Apache AGE graph to run relationship queries.
+The CSV data has to be downloaded from https://www.kaggle.com/datasets/parthparmar06/imdb-co-star-network?resource=download&select=stars.csv
+There are three csv files in all.

 ## Files

 - `people.csv` (`id,name,birth`)
 - `movies.csv` (`id,title,year`)
 - `stars.csv` (`person_id,movie_id`)
-- `graph.yml` (DB connection + graph name)
 - `load_bacon.sql` (full import + graph build)
 - `sample_queries.sql` (example relationship queries)